-For sensitive skin, it's important to know how to go about the proper step-by-step routine, alongside which ingredients to look for and conversely, which ones to avoid.
+For this reactive skin type, it's important to know how to go about the proper step-by-step routine, alongside which ingredients to look for and conversely, which ones to avoid.

-You should still exfoliate if you have sensitive skin (and all skin types), but it should only be done once a week.
-“Exfoliate very gently with an exfoliating mask,” she suggests, since it contains “lactic acidosis and pineapple enzymes, which are great for sensitive skin.”
+You should still exfoliate if you have sensitive skin (this goes for all other skin types as well), but it should only be done once a week.
+“Exfoliate very gently with an exfoliating mask,” she suggests, similar to the one in her eponymous Exfoliating Mask since it contains “lactic acidosis and pineapple enzymes, which are great for sensitive skin.”
 She’d also recommend “exfoliants with fruit enzymes as opposed to a scrub, so you don't inflame the skin but get some nice cell turnover.”

 woman&home thanks Joanna Vargas for her time and expertise.